Orion Optics OMC 140 Review (1/10th PV)

 You can tell the quality of the daytime view by the result when it’s used as a 2000mm telephoto (Pap heaven!), see (un-retouched) image below.

 View with 50mm lens.

-Same view with OMC140 – note extreme sharpness for this image scale.
+Same view with OMC140 – note extreme sharpness, high resolution and contrast, right across the image.

 Name me another telescope that is an airline carry-on, weighs less than 4 kilos and will show significant detail on Mars.
 No, I thought you couldn’t.
 Even if you can, add a new price under a thousand pounds and you’ll really struggle.